StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 in the range 0 ...255) just following the header, but no more than 8192 are accepted.
 Use *gimp* to generate this conveniently. [^1]

- can (re)load a new palette at any time.
-Choose a new one as described above and refresh via the  .
+GXSM can (re)load a new palette at any time.
+Choose a new one as described above and refresh via the GXSM GXSMToolbarAutoDisp.

-Additional custom palette files can be loaded from any location, put the full path to it into and press OK, then you will find it in the list of available palette files in on next call of the preferences.
+Additional custom palette files can be loaded from any location, put the full path to it into GXSMPrefPathsPaths/UserPalette and press OK, then you will find it in the list of available palette files in GXSMMenuView/Palette on next call of the preferences.

 ### Additional Information

 In particular during data acquisition it is convinient to have a 2D representation of the data and a line graph of the last scan line(s).
-You can get this by activating .
-You can also active the display of additional meta-data of the image by .
+You can get this by activating GXSMMenuView/Red profile.
+You can also active the display of additional meta-data of the image by GXSMMenuView/Side Pan.
 That will show you on the different tabs the paramaters/varialbes of the nc-file, Probe Events, User Events, and a list of the Objects.[^2].

 ## Visualization modes